 Not earlier than fourth month and not later than sixth month, is the recommended schedule for starting to wean the baby.
 Before four months, the baby is physically and physiologically not fully capable of making a successful switch because then their enzyme systems are immature, their stomach capacity is low and their swallowing mechanism is not yet perfected for semi-solids.
-After the age of six months, baby starts showing increasing resistance to any attempt to switch her set feeding pattern.
+After 6 months, the baby usually has also learnt to sit unsupported with good head control and grab and hold the objects in hand.

 Beyond 6 months of age, milk alone cannot meet with the increasing energy and nutrient demands of rapidly growing baby and thus addition of other food items is necessary.
 Behaviourally and developmentally, this process of weaning teaches babies to chew and swallow solids and to accept different tastes, textures and consistencies of food.
 This paves the way for making them ready to accept food in its traditional, ‘normal’ form.